Edgewater, Colorado: Demographics

 Approximately 10.7% of the population that reside in Edgewater are not United States citizens.
 14.3% of the population are foreign born United States citizens.
 The median house or condo value in 2009 was $199,114 and the median rent in 2009 was $702.
 An estimated 26.9% of the population over age 5 speak only Spanish at home.
 An estimated 48.9% of the housing are rentals, while 51.1% are owner occupied housing.

 Infrastructure

 Public services

 The Edgewater Police Department is organized into three divisions with an authorized strength of fifteen officers and four civilian employees, with three part-time civilian employees working for the department and municipal court.
-The police dept. uses the Jefferson County Combined Communications Center as their dispatch and 911 center.
+The police department uses the Jefferson County Combined Communications Center as their dispatch and 911 center.

-In November 2012, voters in Edgewater voted to disband the fire department and join the neighboring Wheat Ridge Fire Protection District.
+In November 2012, voters in Edgewater voted to disband the fire department and join the neighbouring Wheat Ridge Fire Protection District.

 Edgewater contracts out for emergency medical services with Pridemark Paramedic Services who respond from dynamic posts outside of the city limits.

 Schools in Edgewater are Edgewater Elementary, Lumberg Elementary, and Jefferson High School.